 this area

 After Swift River, it started to RAIN.
-We stopped in at the Big Creek Yukon Gov't campground (km 1042) at about 5 p.m. with the intentions of staying the night.
+We stopped at the Big Creek Yukon Gov't campground (km 1042) at about 5 p.m. with the intentions of staying the night.
 But it was raining HARD.

 Watson Lake was just another hour down the road and we were enticed

 by having full-hookup for the night.
-So carried on to
+So carried on to Campground

-Campground Services on the south end of town.
-Enjoyed the clean washrooms and laundry room.
+Services on the south end of town.